y5labs/drag-test/README.md

 - Why is there residual value?
 Select blank in dpm.
 Select blank in hs.
 - Text horizontal
 - Text vertical with alignment and height
-- Radial grid x
-- Radial grid y
-- Radial axis x
-- Radial axis y
 - Drag timeline rect out of bounds - errors on console
+- Brush y
+- Selection y

 # Later
 - Vertical linear brush